 How to make marbled paper at home.
 It is a little-known and somewhat obscure technique: many people wonder how it is made and the necessary tools to experiment with it even at home.
-In the guide you are about to read, we will explain how to decorate the paper with the marbling technique, using some of the Liquitex colors and mediums you can find in our catalog.
+In the guide you are about to read, we will explain how to decorate the paper with the marbling technique, using some of the Liquitex colors and mediums you can find in our catalogue.

 Warning: what you will find in this guide is a homemade and straightforward method to try marbling in a not too complicated way.
 It is not precisely the method used by professionals who use specific products and have their “secrets.”
 However, although this is a beginner’s guide, it will allow you to get an exciting result and do your first tests!

 Marbling is a fascinating decorative technique.
 It consists of immersing sheets of paper in a specially prepared solution, in which the colors we have chosen float.
 This preparation is made denser by adding special binders such as soluble natural gums.
 The effect obtained on the paper, once drying is complete, remembers the stains present on the marble.
 Hence the name “marbling.”

 We process the paper for marbling and prepare the solution

 Marbling is a technique that tends to get very dirty, especially if you try it for the first time.
 So prepare your workstation, make sure you have enough space and an “easy” path to reach the sink if necessary!
 The first thing to do is to treat the paper with aluminum sulfate to make it suitable for holding the paint permanently.
 This step isn’t mandatory, but some people recommend it.
 There are various methods to fix the paper with ALUM (Aluminum Sulphate).
 For example, you can dissolve a small amount in a water basin to place the sheet on top.